 Several important activities related to waste management preliminary to decommissioning are in progress.
 In particular, the main ongoing activities already authorized or whose authorization process was started under the current Operating License, and that will continue and will be completed during the decommissioning, are summarized below:

-- recovery of the Irreversible Pit 7.1; - realization and operation of the cementing plant of the "Prodotto Finito" (ICPF) and related storage deposits, DMC3 and DTC3; - dry storage of Elk River fuel; - treatment and conditioning of the historical and legacy waste SIRIS;
+- recovery of the buried Pit 7.1; - realization and operation of the cementing plant of the "Prodotto Finito" (ICPF) and related storage deposits, DMC3 and DTC3; - dry storage of Elk River fuel; - treatment and conditioning of the historical and legacy waste SIRIS;

-the above mentioned 7.1 Irreversible Pit is constituted by a vertical development of a prismatic structure of reinforced concrete "Monolith" ($6 \times 6 \times 1.5 \text{ m}$) built during the past operation of the plant.
+The above mentioned Pit 7.1 is a prismatic structure of reinforced concrete "Monolith" ($6 \times 6 \times 1.5 \text{ m}$) built during the past operation of the plant.
 Inside the monolith, four "wells" with a square section have been obtained, where radioactive waste of different nature was stored.

-The following structures have been realized:
+In order to remove the Pit, the following structures have been realized:

-- an hydraulic barrier, in secant piles, to limit the entry of groundwater around the monolith (completed in October 2007); - a confinement building for the subsequent excavation activities, survey and cutting (Jun 2012 December 2013).
+- an hydraulic barrier, in secant piles, to limit the entry of groundwater around the monolith (completed in October 2007); - a confinement building for the subsequent excavation activities, survey and cutting (Jun 2012 -December 2013).

-In addition, the activities of excavation, surveys and the safeguarding of the monolith have been completed in the end of 2015.
+The activities of excavation, surveys and the safeguarding of the monolith have been completed in the end of 2015.